History of the People's Liberation Army: People's Republic of China

+In 1964, the Central Military Commission proposed to abolish ranks in the PLA, stating that ranks were an expression of bourgeois right and hierarchy which led to individualist attitudes, inequality, and a sense of disunity.
+Ranks were abolished the next year; they remained abolished until they were re-instated in 1988.

+Cultural Revolution

+On 5 October 1966, the Central Military Commission and the PLA's Department of General Political Tasks directed military academies to dismiss their classes to allow cadets to become more involved in the Cultural Revolution.
+In doing so, they were acting on Lin Biao's 23 August 1966 for "three month turmoil" in the PLA.

+From 1967 to 1971, the PLA was the most powerful political institution in China.
+To stop the turmoil of the early Cultural Revolution, Mao ordered the PLA to engage in the "three supports and two militarizations": support the Leftist masses, support manufacturing production, support agricultural production, and apply martial law with military administration and training of civilians.
+From 1967 to 1972, the military replaced civilian governments at provincial, district, county, and city levels with Military Administrative Committees.
+More than 2.8 million PLA officers and soldiers worked as administrators for schools, factories, enterprises, and villages.

+The PLA's role resulted in increased civilian-military integration and growth in the number of PLA soldiers to more than 6 million by the middle of the 1970s.

+Lin Biao died in an aircraft crash in 1971 (the Lin Biao incident).
+During the subsequent Criticize Lin, Criticize Confucius campaign, Mao described Lin as a "closet Confucianist", "bourgeois careerist", conspirator, and "ultra rightist".
+During the campaign, many generals who had been supported by Lin were removed and military programs Lin had implemented were canceled.
+In 1973, the PLA completed a thorough re-organization.
+Thereafter, Marshal Ye Jianying handled the PLA's operations in consultation with Zhou Enlai.

 Border disputes in the 1970s

 In January 1974, the PLA saw action in the South China Sea following a long-simmering dispute with the Republic of Vietnam (South Vietnam) over the Paracel Islands.
 The PLA successfully seized control of three disputed islands in a naval battle and a subsequent amphibious assault.

 A Sino-Vietnamese War revealed specific shortcomings in military capabilities and thus provided an additional impetus to the military modernization effort.
 The border war, the PLA's largest military operation since the Korean War, was essentially a limited, offensive, ground-force campaign.
 The war had mixed results militarily and politically.
 Although the numerically superior Chinese forces penetrated about fifty kilometers into Vietnam, the PLA was not on good terms with its supply lines and was unable to achieve a decisive victory in the war.
 Both China and Vietnam claimed victory.